-What does Highway 61 Revisited mean?
+What do you think Highway 61 Revisited means?

 Bob Dylan: Highway 61 Revisited Meaning